 Some coaxial cable manufacturers combine both variations for more significant shielding.
 The major disadvantage of this combination is the cost.

-Things are bound to get hot because the materials the cable is made of determine the temperature.
+Things are bound to get hot because the materials the cable is made from, determine the temperature.
 PTFE –200 to +250C will record the largest temperature range.
 On the flip side, PVC has a very modest range standing at -50 to +85C.
 What PVC gives is a very inexpensive material, and that temperature range is suitable for indoor applications.

 Under temperature, you should consider how sunlight and cables deal with UV resistance.
 The PVC jacket will last about half as long as polyethylene with a black carbon jacket.
 That is why some top manufacturers make their cables black jackets with polyethylene.
 Such coverings are designed for the outdoor cellular tower.